moneybutton/yours-core/contents/articles/2015-09-15-scaling-bitcoin/index.md

-I'm fairly confident the overpowering economic interests of the actors in the bitcoin community will determine what happens, which is that the max block size will increase, and payment networks networks like the lightning network or alternatives like sidechains will also be developed, but slower, and only after a max block size increase has happened.
-The basic reason for this is simple:
-Almost everyone wants more transactions, but lightning and sidechains are much harder to develop and a long way from production, and not to mention that they don't solve the same problem (they are not as secure or trustless as bitcoin).
+I'm fairly confident the overpowering economic interests of the actors in the bitcoin community will determine what happens, which is that the max block size will increase, and payment networks like the lightning network or alternatives like sidechains will also be developed, but slower, and only after a max block size increase has happened.
+The basic reason for this is simple: Almost everyone wants more transactions, but lightning and sidechains are much harder to develop and a long way from production, and not to mention that they don't solve the same problem (they are not as secure or trustless as bitcoin).
 It is easier, safer, and more useful to increase the max block size.

 I could write a lot about the max block size, since it has been an issue the entire time I've been involved in bitcoin (since early 2011).
 However, I don't